QUEENSLAND Golf Tour

 All packages are able to be personalised to suit your needs.
 Simply contact us to start your arrangements.

 The Gold Coast is famous for a lot of things.
-Beaches, nightlife, themeparks, sightseeing, the list is endless.
+Beaches, nightlife, theme parks, sightseeing, the list is endless.
 What the region also offers is world class golf courses.
 Signature Golf Tours has access to the best courses on the Gold Coast, including Australian PGA Championship course Royal Pines, and exclusive member's only The Pines at Sanctuary Cove.
 Why not choose the Gold Coast as your next holiday destination, you can't go wrong!

 RACV Royal Pines Resort

 RACV Royal Pines Resort is located just minutes from the Gold Coast’s famous beaches and features a 27-hole championship golf course.
-With tight fairways, undulating greens and strategically placed bunkers, each 18-hole combination has its own distinctive challenges that requires a unique skill set in order to have a successful round.
+With tight fairways, undulating greens and strategically placed bunkers, each 18-hole combination has its own distinctive challenges that require a unique skill set in order to have a successful round.

 RACV Royal Pines Resort is the current host of the Australian PGA Championship and was the long-time host of the Australian Ladies Masters.